hanishkvc/prgs-rustland-tester-fuzzerk/README.md

 * xcasting can have spaces in it, be it wrt spacing around operands or say string literals (spaces or commas in them) as operands of a xcast.

+Renamed XCast to XOp, bcas now it supports more than casting.

+Moved DataM, XOpData into their own sub-module source files.